tthreeoh/dl2dir/README.md

 A personal script to Download Weblinks with axel to subfolders in a base directory.
 Configured for mp4, but can be used for any file.

 This will be enhanced with optional download methods.
-Primary use is intended for downloading media files that I can seperated into subfolders.
+Primary use is intended for downloading media files that I can separate into subfolders.

 example for mp4: